-Many vision professionals believe that a significant number of adults with vision loss (by some estimates, 20-30%), including macular degeneration, cataracts, diabetic retinopathy, and glaucoma, experience Charles Bonnet ("Bo-NAY") Syndrome, a condition that causes vivid, complex, recurring visual hallucinations, usually (but not only) in older adults with later-life vision loss.
+Many vision professionals believe that a significant number of adults with vision loss from a variety of eye conditions, including macular degeneration, diabetic retinopathy, and glaucoma, experience Charles Bonnet ("Bo-NAY") Syndrome, a condition that causes vivid, complex, recurring visual hallucinations, usually (but not only) in older adults with later-life vision loss.

 To better understand this reluctance, it's helpful to learn the basics about Charles Bonnet Syndrome (CBS), including its causes, symptoms, and experimental treatments and therapies that have shown promise in treating CBS.